Back6pace/Back6pace/README.md

-- 👋 Hi, I’m Grigoriy
+- 👋 Hi, I’m Grigoriy Morozov
-- 👀 I’m interested in It
+- 👀 I’m interested in Java
 - 🌱 I’m currently studing at School 21
 - 🖥️ I want to work as Java developer
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: email: work.mail10@mail.ru, telegram: @Back6pace
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Back6pace/Back6pace is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.